KandarianDemon/Smoothed-Particle-Hydrodynamics-in-Unity3D/README.md

 Different smoothing kernels are applied for density estimation, pressure calculation, and viscous forces (see Müller et al, 2003).

+During the final integration we use eulers' method, as its implementation is very straight forward, especially for biologists turning towards computer science.
+Other integration schemes however, may yield numerically more stable results (e.g. Verlet-integration etc) and we'll implement these in the future as well.

 Particle-based methods like SPH enable parallel processing on the GPU, speeding up simulations by processing particles simultaneously.
 GPUs, integral to computer graphics, handle rendering tasks efficiently, utilizing shaders for pixel processing.
+In Unity, we can use a "Compute Shader" to assign different data (instead of pixels) to a single thread and thus process big data, such as particles, in parallel.

 In Unity, this parallel processing is facilitated by Compute Shaders, allowing SPH simulations to run on the GPU.
  </p>